FAA plans to require that all flight plans (VFR, IFR, domestic, and international) use the ICAO format beginning June 5, 2017.

 - G: IFR-approved GPS (the preferred term is now GNSS, Global Navigation Satellite System)

 - R: PBN approved.
 This letter means that your aircraft meets basic RNP standards.
-You must include this letter, and associated information in the Other Information box, to ensure that the computer will accept a routing that includes RNAV routes, SIDs, STARs, or charted ODPs.
+All aircraft with an IFR-approved GPS are PBN approved (see AIM 1-2-1).
+You must include R, and associated information in the Other Information box, to ensure that the computer will accept a routing that includes RNAV routes, SIDs, STARs, or charted ODPs.
 See PBN and RNP Confusion, below.

-- Z: Indicates additional information to be added to the Other Information box, below.
+- Z: Indicates additional information to be added to the Other Information box, described below.

 - If you still have an ADF, include F.